Important Entry Requirement & Application Update

 - Performance and observation

 This programme carries up to 168 UCAS points.
-As such, the course will allow you to progress onto a range of Higher Education courses at many institutions.
+As such, the course will allow you to progress onto a range of Higher Education courses at many institutions, for higher level study in Childhood Studies, Child Development, Teaching, Supporting Teaching and Learning, to name but a few.

-Completion of programme improves your employability and gives you a range of professional options.
-You will be able to start your career in numerous childcare contexts, including working or teaching in a nursery, infant school, junior school or children’s ward.
+Completion of the programme improves your employability, giving you a range of professional options should you prefer to move directly into the world of work.
+You will be able to start your career in numerous contexts, including working or teaching in a nursery, infant school, junior school or children’s ward.

 At Grŵp Llandrillo Menai, you could progress onto a number of programmes, including: